About Erica Murphy

 Offering Virtual Therapy to Residents of Louisiana and New York

-While taking a mental health leave from work in August 2020, I finally realized that the life I thought I’d always wanted — the master’s degree, the leadership role, the big salary, eight years of surviving New York City — wasn’t what I actually wanted.
+While taking a mental health leave from work in August 2020, I finally realized that the life I thought I’d always wanted — the master’s degree, the leadership role, the big salary, eight years of succeeding in New York City — wasn’t what I actually wanted.

 I’d accomplished everything I thought I was supposed to.
 Everything I thought would make me happy and fulfilled.
-I had the job, the apartment, the nice salary, the fancy coffee order, the color-coded calendar full of things that were supposed to mean I’d made it.
+I had the impressive job, the cute apartment, the nice salary, the color-coded calendar full of things that were supposed to mean I’d made it.

-So why did I feel like I couldn’t breathe?
+So why did it feel like I couldn’t breathe?

-Every morning, I’d wake up already anxious, feeling like I was behind before my feet even hit the floor.
+Each morning I’d wake up anxious, feeling like I was already behind before my feet even hit the floor.
 Already bargaining with myself about how many more months I could keep this up.

 It took me a while to understand that it wasn’t just burnout I was experiencing (though yeah, there was a mountain of trauma in there, too).
 It was spiritual starvation.
 I was bored out of my fucking mind!